Lapin0t/phd-manuscript/main/04_ogs.typ

 composition, silent moves have two sources: the ones arising from seeking the next non-silent move of the active strategy, and the ones arising from a synchronization.
+Then, eventual guardedness of composition means that "move-seeking" #itree.tauF#""s happen infinitely often
+#guil[Je suis perdu,
+je pensais que l'eventual guardedness c'était qu'il n'y avait qu'un nombre fini de synchronization entre deux move-seeking #itree.tauF#"".].

-Then, eventual guardedness of composition means that "move-seeking" #itree.tauF#""s happen infinitely often.
-This is no small property and it does not hold for the composition of arbitrary strategies, only for _visible_ ones.
+This is no small
+property and it does not hold for the composition of arbitrary strategies, only for _visible_ ones.
 Essentially, visibility mandates that in a position
 $(Gamma, Delta)$ when a strategy is queried on a given variable in its scope,